 - Your cat’s water bowl is empty.
-You haven’t refilled it, so they’ll find another source.
+You haven’t refilled it, so she’ll find another source of water.

-- The water in the toilet tastes fresh.
-You have flushed recently, whereas the water in their bowl has sat there for hours.
+- Toilet water tastes fresh.
+You have flushed recently, whereas the water in her bowl has sat there for hours/days.

-- The water in the toilet bowl is nice and cool.
-The water in their bowl has now reached a tepid room temperature.
+- Toilet water is cool.
+The water in her bowl has now reached a tepid room temperature.

-- The water in their bowl smells intriguing.
-They’re not sure what you’ve put down there, but it’s enough to pique your pet’s interest.
+- Scent.
+The water in their bowl smells intriguing. she’s not sure what you’ve put down there, but it’s enough to pique your pet’s interest.

-- The bathroom is a quiet place to have a drink in peace.
-Your cat’s water bowl is in a busy and noisy room.
+- Peace and quiet.
+The bathroom is a quiet place to have a drink in peace.
+Your cat’s water bowl is likely to be in a busy and noisy room.

-- Your cat is feeling lazy.
-Their water is on a different floor of the house, but the toilet is right there.
+- Laziness.
+Her water is on a different floor of the house, but the toilet is right there.

-So, your cat has reasons to believe that drinking from the toilet is natural.
-Is it?
-Are we just overreacting, and applying human standards to cats that have no relevance to felines?
+So, your cat has reason to believe that drinking from the toilet is natural.
+Is it safe for your cat?
+Are we just applying human standards to cats that have no relevance to felines?

 What are the Dangers of Toilet Water for Cats?

-As the ASPCA explains, three primary dangers surround a cat drinking from the toilet.
-These are:
+As the ASPCA explains, three primary risks surround a cat drinking from the toilet:

-- The ingestion of chemicals, such as cleaning products
+- The ingestion of chemicals, such as bleach

 Toilets Contain Toxic Chemicals

-It’s safe to say that you clean your toilet regularly – possibly as often as once per day.
-This will involve the use of strong, potent chemicals such as bleach.
-These can be toxic to cats if consumed.
+It’s safe to say that you clean your toilet regularly, possibly as often as once per day.
+This will involve the use of potent chemicals, such as bleach.
+These cleaning products are toxic to cats if consumed.

-Just because cat-specific cleaning products contain bleach, it doesn’t make it safe.
+Just because cat-specific cleaning products contain bleach, it doesn’t make them safe.
 The bleach found in a spray used for cleaning litter trays, for example, is heavily diluted.

 - Excessive drooling